cphdat2sem2017-B/Week1-Operating-systems/study/day3exercises.md

 bind-address = 0.0.0.0

-This is specified in the configuration file for MySQL - which is in the directory /etc/mysql/mysql.conf.d/mysql.cnf.
+This is specified in the configuration file for MySQL mysqld.cnf - which is in the directory /etc/mysql/mysql.conf.d/

 After this change MySQL should be restarted - see task above (solution: 'service mysql restart')